PRECIOUS-Gold hits 2-month low on technical sales, Fed hike fears

 By Frank Tang and Clara Denina

-NEW YORK/LONDON, Aug 21 Gold slid 1.3 percent to its lowest in two months on Thursday, extending losses to a fifth consecutive session, as fears about an early interest rate hike by the U.S. Federal Reserve sparked a technical selloff after prices broke below a key support level.
+NEW YORK/LONDON, Aug 21 Gold slid 1.4 percent to its lowest in two months on Thursday, extending losses to a fifth session, as fears about an early interest rate hike by the U.S. Federal Reserve sparked a technical sell-off after prices broke below a key support level.

-Thursday's encouraging U.S. housing and jobs data also stirred economic optimism, pressuring gold.
-Bullion underperformed the precious metals complex and equities, with the S&P 500 index up 0.4 percent to a record.
+Economic optimism also pressured gold on encouraging U.S. housing and jobs data on Thursday, when bullion underperformed the precious metals complex and equities, with the S&P 500 index up 0.4 percent to a new intraday record.

 In overnight trading between 2:00 a.m. and 2:05 a.m.
 EDT (0600-0605 GMT), more than 8,000 lots changed hands for the December contract, or about one-third of the volume at the time, when prices broke below $1,287 an ounce, the 200-day moving average where traders placed stop-loss orders, traders said.